dan5py/socketsc/docs/source/getting-started/index.rst

 Tutorial
 --------

-Learn how to build an real-time web application with websockets.
+Learn how to build a client and a server application with socketsc.

 .. toctree::